Agentic Verification of Software Systems: Proof Automation with

 \section{Proof Automation with \ourSol}

-{\bf Overview.} \autoref{fig:approach} shows the overall workflow of \ourSol.
+\autoref{fig:approach} shows the overall workflow of \ourSol.
 At a high level, it is an LLM agent that takes autonomous actions to carry out a human-like proving process.
 Specifically, given a lemma and the initial context (i.e., proof state), \ourSol performs an agentic context analysis to generate a tactic if the context is sufficient, or a query command if additional context is needed (\autoref{sec:approach::tactic-generation}).
 Then, \ourSol generates a sequence of tactics by interpreting formal proof representations (i.e., proof tree), analyzing them, and communicating with the Rocq proof assistant autonomously (\autoref{sec:approach::proof-tree-interpretation}).
-During communication, a context-assisted feedback loop is established to either refine an incorrect tactic application or provide additional context to the LLM if the errors persist (\autoref{sec:approach::feedback-handling}).
+During communication, a context-assisted feedback loop is established to either refine an incorrect tactic application or provide additional context to the LLM if the errors persist, and a on-the-fly learning component is proposed to use successful proofs to help prove new lemmas (\autoref{sec:approach::feedback-handling}).
 The output of a successful proof is a certificate consisting of a sequence of tactics that can be replayed in the interactive theorem prover to verify the proof.